awkannan/luddite_docs/group_buy/updates.md

 # Updates for the Luddite Group Buy

+## October 29, 2018
+Our PCBs and plates have shipped, along with electronic components!
+This was way faster than I expected - these should all be delivered in the next couple weeks.

+I have good news on the plate stabilizer front as well - I was able to order some plate stabilizers and they should be arriving this week.
+We'll have enough to fulfill all the ordered plates, though I'm not sure there will be many extra.
+This means the ship date is definitely moving up from Late January.
+The items that will take the longest to arrive now are the Pro Micros and M2 hardware.

+After putting together the build guide, the 6 standard Mounting holes have proven pretty solid for the sandwich keyboard.
+While there are 16 holes on the outside edge of the PCB, we'll be including 8-10 M2 standoffs and double that amount of screws in the base kit.
+Given how solid the 6 mounting holes are, 10 (which is 4 extra) should be more than enough.
+The 6 standard mounting holes are also accessible when the plate is used.
+That's not the case for any of the other holes, so if you ever think you might want to put your Luddite in a case, I highly recommend using only the 6 standard mounting holes for sandwiching your PCBs.

+Speaking of cases, I also tested compatibility in a cheap plastic case.
+I've started a document to track case compatibility [here](../case_compat.dm).
+Feel free to submit a pull request to add any of your findings!
+There is also a google sheet [here](https://docs.google.com/spreadsheets/d/1vfqxFTUa8v4VEHw5i9PEsweAgG-jUHJPKpPGdXEKyr4/edit#gid=0).
+If you add the information there, I'll move it over to the document on this site.

+Thanks!
+You can expect the next update on November 5th, if nothing changes before then.

 ## October 25, 2018
 Everyone who joined the group buy and paid is now a full participant!